ilian6806/tesla-inventory-filter/README.md

 ```
 https://www.tesla.com/de_DE/inventory/used/m3?TRIM=LRAWD&INTERIOR=PREMIUM_BLACK&arrangeby=plh&range=0
 ```
+3. Fill in:
+- zip code
+- pages to load
+- include/exclude fields with the values you want to filter, separated by new lines
-3. Click on Run Script button
+4. Click on Run Script button